I’ve worked with youth and adults in short, friendly teaching periods.

 I took on the role because I decided this summer was going to be my summer.
 I’ve spent many boring summers.
 I wanted to change that.
 With teaching, there’s no room for a dull day.

 Despite our struggles, we had laughter.
 A poem the youth didn’t want to read would become interesting.
 A poet they thought boring was actually cool.
-The field trip they thought would be terrible about wasn’t that bad.
+The field trip they thought would be terrible wasn’t that bad.
 Maybe, just maybe the youth left my classroom with poetry, notions of social justice, and a new outlook on kindness.

 Maybe they will bring these lessons into their new classrooms.
 To teachers everywhere: happy back to school season.